lains/link_grammar_prolog/patches/4.1b/README.txt

-Note: if when trying to execute make, a warning of double definition of TRUE and FALSE occurs, the following should fix that:
-In /lgp/system-4.0/link-4.0/include/structures.h, the declarations of TRUE and FALSE have been adapted to be skipped if SWI-Prolog is already included (the same definition would be done twice, otherwise):
-#ifndef _FLI_H_INCLUDED
-#define TRUE  1
-#define FALSE 0
-#endif
+These instructions show examples on how to use the Link Grammar from SWI-Prolog.

+First, load the library.
-To test the library on SWI-Prolog, try the following commands:
+Open the SWI-Prolog interprete and run the following commands:
-?- ['lgp_lib'].
+?- use_module(library(lgp)).

 %  library(shlib) compiled into shlib 0.01 sec, 9,176 bytes
 % c:/program files/swi-prolog/lgp_lib.pl compiled into lgp_lib 0.01 sec, 28,172 bytes

-?- lgp_lib:create_dictionary('4.0.dict', '4.0.knowledge', '4.0.constituent-knowledge', '4.0.affix', Dictionary_handle).
+?- lgp:create_dictionary('4.0.dict', '4.0.knowledge', '4.0.constituent-knowledge', '4.0.affix', Dictionary_handle).

 Dictionary_handle = '$dictionary'(0)